Azure-Samples/Cognitive-Speech-STT-iOS/README.md

 ### Build the sample
  1. First, you must obtain a Speech API subscription key by [following the instructions on our website (<https://www.microsoft.com/cognitive-services/en-us/sign-up>).

+	- Get the “Key 1” entry for “Bing Speech” from the [Subscriptions](https://www.microsoft.com/cognitive-services/en-US/subscriptions).
+This will be your `primaryKey`.

+	- Additionally, sign into [Language Understanding Intelligent Service (LUIS)](https://www.luis.ai) using the account you just created.

+		- Create a new LUIS app
+			- Suggested name: SpeechRecognitionServerExample

+		- Get the `App Id` from “App Settings”.
+This will be your `luisAppID` below.

+		- Get your LUIS subscription ID.
+This is the  “Programmatic API Key” listed in your account’s “Settings” when you are logged in to LUIS.

  2. Start Xcode and choose the menu `File`, and `Open...` the workspace file `Speech > SpeechToText > iOS > SpeechSDK.xcworkspace`.

  3. In Xcode, select menu `Product > Build` to build the sample,